 While we’ve seen his sketches and drawings reprinted on everything from greeting cards to ties, we had no idea he had ever created designs specifically for textiles until reading a recent article by Lauren Ro.
 Designed by Wright, and executed by Ling Po, an artist, and apprentice to Wright at Taliesin West, the patterns were licensed to F. Schumacher & Company in 1955 as part of what was to be called the “Taliesin Line.”
 While not all of the designs Wright and Ling Po developed were produced (see a few of them here) those that were have happily been reintroduced for purchase from Schumacher.
 Not only are the original patterns available, but they have updated the colorways and fabrics.
 What a treat!

-Each of Form Function Style’s artists has made available an assortment of their work on merchandise through their various online shops.
-Browse our virtual department store below for unique home and fashion accessories, textiles, paper goods, and gift items!
+Each of Form Function Style’s artists has made available an assortment of their work on merchandise through various online shops.
+Browse our virtual department stores below for unique home and fashion accessories, textiles, paper goods, and gift items!

 Shop Susan C. Price online at these stores (click each to view):